 DEFINITIONS

 Terms used but not otherwise defined in this Schedule shall have the meanings ascribed to them in Schedule 8 – (Dictionary) of the Reference Offer.

+CONDITION PRECEDENT TO MEETING SERVICE LEVELS

+BNET’s ability to meet certain Service Level may be dependent on authorisations from relevant Government authorities, municipalities and/or other departments.
+Where BNET has duly filed for such authorisation in a timely manner, the applicable Service Level will be suspended until such a time BNET receives the appropriate approval and is able to proceed with the delivery of Services.

 WHOLESALE BITSTREAM SERVICE (WBS)